kubernetes-sigs/kustomize/docs/plugins/goPluginCaveats.md

 # Go plugin Caveats

-A _Go plugin_ is a compilation artifact described by the [Go plugin package].
-It cannot run on its own; it must be loaded into a running Go program.
+A _Go plugin_ is a compilation artifact described by the Go [plugin package].
+It is built with special flags and cannot run on its own.
+It must be loaded into a running Go program.

 > A normal program written in Go might be usable
 > as _exec plugin_, but is not a _Go plugin_.